jrh3k5/freegames-xmtp/README.md

 This uses DynamoDB to store data and SQS to enqueue data.
 You must have set up in your account:

 * A DynamoDB table named `subscriptions` with a key called `recipient_address`
-* Two SQS queues named:
+* Two SQS queues named, each created as a FIFO queue:
   * `game_notifications`
   * `user_notifications`